khoait/DCE.PCF/README.md

 ### Git branches

-- **main**: This branch contains the latest stable release of the components.
+- **main**: This branch contains the latest features of the components.
+Please see [tags](https://github.com/khoait/DCE.PCF/tags) for version specific code